 4. Check Suspension

 A hollow clunking sound coming from the front of the car when you go over bumps could mean a worn-out ball joint.
 Ball joints connect the vehicle’s wheels to the suspension components.

-Regardless of the noises you hear, it’s sound advice to visit a certified mechanic to make sure your car runs at its best!
+Regardless of the noises you hear, it’s sound advice to come visit us here at Jim Boudreau’s Automotive Service Center to make sure your car runs at its best!